clocked0ne/datahog/README.md

 $ docker compose down
 ```

-Once running, you can call the endpoint with a `POST` to  and the below request body to begin processing a request:
+Once running, you can call the endpoint with a `POST` to `localhost:3210/webhook` and the below example request body to begin processing a request:
 ```json
 {
   "provider": [